Copper Shielding - How to Shield a Guitar

-The idea of shielding is to create a “Faraday cage” around the electronic components (basically a conductive enclosure) inside your guitar; pots, switches, wiring and pickups etc… The electronics inside your guitar act as antennae for nearby electrical equipment and so unshielded guitars are vulnerable to the inevitable feedback.
+The idea of shielding is to create a grounded “Faraday cage” around the electronic components (basically a grounded conductive enclosure) inside your guitar - pots, switches, wiring and pickups etc… The electronics inside your guitar act as antennae for nearby electrical equipment and so unshielded guitars are vulnerable to the inevitable feedback.
 This is caused by radio frequencies and electrostatic fields.

 Creating a Faraday cage around the electronics and wiring helps to protect the guitar from external devices and reduces unwanted feedback by blocking incoming frequencies.

 It’s not just shielding that helps to combat this feedback – insulated wire and superior quality components all help.

 There are two main methods to shield a guitar – shielding graphite paint (conductive paint) or more commonly, aluminium or copper tape.

 Many guitars will come from the factory with conductive paint covering the control and pickup cavities but this is not always the most effective way to shield a guitar.
 On top of this, conductive (graphite) paint is a lot more expensive – you only justify the price if you are shielding several guitars.
 It also takes several coats of the paint to reach a suitable level of continuity.